devstopfix/iot-wander/README.md

 * `/hub/{MAC}` - the endpoint to which a HUB can POST it's data

+## Data types

+`MAC` addresses are currently only 48-bit mac addresses, represented as 6 hexadecimal words in uppercase separated by colons. e.g. `01:23:45:67:89:AB`

 ## Status codes

 * 202 Accepted - your request has been received and stored for processing
 * 400 Bad Request - your request was to a bad resource URL, or the content was invalid (e.g. invalid JSON)
 * 404 Not Found - your resource structure is valid but does not exist (e.g. unknown MAC address)

+Todo:

 * 405 Method Not Allowed - e.g. you are trying to GET a resource that only allows POST.
 See the resource definitions above

 # Reports